warpas/warpas.github.io/posts/unfinished/What is your favourite way to use apps?.md

 # What is your favourite way to use apps?
-- [ ] Slabo zdefiniowany czytelnik docelowy - przekaz nie zdaje się być dopasowany do jednego typu czytelnika.
-Niepotrzebne rozwadnianie przekazu zdaniami o tym, co czytelnik wie albo o czym ten artykul nie jest.
 - [x] rozdzielić na 3 artykuły
 	- [x] Human API (większość już wydzielona, ale komentarz o “powerful model for human communication” nie jest tu potrzebny
 	- [x] Historia rozwoju UI
 - [x] Zmiana tytułu - ten nie mówi “how to **MAKE** apps talk”.
 Bardzie “how they do it”
+- [x] Editing pass pisania pod konkretnego czytelnika
+	- [x] Slabo zdefiniowany czytelnik docelowy - przekaz nie zdaje się być dopasowany do jednego typu czytelnika.
+	- [x] Niepotrzebne rozwadnianie przekazu zdaniami o tym, co czytelnik wie albo o czym ten artykul nie jest.
+- [ ] Editing pass odsysania tłuszczu z posta
 	- [ ] Wywalić komentarze typu “I’m not going to get into it”.
 Just don’t get into it
+	- [ ] Skrócić część o CLI
+	- [ ] Usunąć powtórzenia
-- [ ] Dodać na końcu coś o “It also gives a powerful model for human communication. “?
+- [x] Dodać na końcu coś o “It also gives a powerful model for human communication. “?
+Nie.

 #coding #computing101 #post/in_progress #humanapi

-Is your answer different from “the normal way”?
+Is your answer different from “duh, the normal way”?
 How often do you think about alternate methods of using your favourite phone app?
 There are many ways to interact with computer systems.
 I’d like to expose you to a few methods, that most non-programmers don’t usually think about.
 Hopefully they’ll shift your perspective of what you can do with your computers, large and small.

 The last step of this journey will take us to APIs.
 What are those?
 Well, do I have a treat for you today!